hjson/hjson/README.md

-# HJSON is JSON for Humans
+# HJSON is JSON - commas + comments

 This repository contains the source for the [HJSON site](http://laktak.github.io/hjson).